-Today, more and more people are partnering with investment advisors to simplify their lives and reach their financial goals with added peace of mind.
-After a thorough screening, interview and evaluation process in selecting an advisor who is best matched for your individual needs, how can you further ensure a successful long term experience?
+Today, more and more people are partnering with financial advisors to simplify their lives and reach their financial goals with added peace of mind.
+After a thorough screening, interview and evaluation process in selecting a financial advisor who is best matched for your individual needs, how can you further ensure a successful long term experience?
 Investment advisors have responsibilities to best serve you, but you also play a key role in the relationship.
 The following four tips are designed to help you play that key role and get the most from your investment advisor so they can better serve your needs.

 Tip #1 Work with Your Investment Advisor to Set Realistic Return Expectations